 Are you feeling lost, wondering how to clean your baby’s umbilical cord?
 Do you worry about it falling off too soon?

-In this article, we’ll set your mind at ease by discussing how to care for the umbilical cord and signs to watch out for in case something doesn’t seem right.
+In this article, we’ll set your mind at ease by discussing how to care for the umbilical cord and explaining what to do if something doesn’t seem right.